lzqsd/SingleImageShapeAndSVBRDF/README.md

 ```
 python testReal.py --cuda
 ```
 The input images has been included in folder `real`.
-Their names have been listed in file `imList.txt`.
+Their names have been listed in file `imList.txt`, which will be loaded when running `testReal.py`.
 The results will be by default saved in folder `output`.
-Definition of output is as follows.
+Definition of output is as follows
+*`nalbedo_m.png`